How our walk-in baths are constructed

 A new bathroom can be one of the biggest investments people make to their homes, so it makes sense that you would be interested in every aspect of the bathroom.

 Ensuring that your bathtub is the highest quality is the key to making sure that your bathroom stays functional and appealing for many years to come.

-But how exactly are our walk-in baths made?
+You might already be familiar with our walk-in baths and how they work.
+But how exactly are our baths made?
 Let's take a look in more detail.

 How are the bathtubs made?

 Every bathtub that we make is comprised of five distinct layers, all with different properties and characteristics.
 All of our bathtubs are traditionally made, with each of the five separate layers being applied by hand.